jock312452/iTop-auto-install-script/README.md

 run the command as root as follows：
 #bash itop_install_all_extensions.sh

-4) After rebooting, please login the http://ip address/itop to make first configuration.
+4）After rebooting, please login the http://ip address/itop to make first configuration.